tuub/kitodo-mediaserver/doc/Developer-Guide.md

 }
 ```

-The action will then automatically be instantiated as a Spring bean and can be added in thconfiguration yaml using the name `myUniqueAction`.
+The action will then automatically be instantiated as a Spring bean and can be added in the configuration yaml using the name `myUniqueAction`.

-It is encouraged, to implement actions in the core module and make a pull request, so that they can be used by others as well.
-However, if you know, your action can only be used locally, you may just as well put it in the local module.
+It is encouraged to implement actions in the core module and make a pull request, so that they can be used by others as well.
+However, if you know your action can only be used locally, you may just as well put it in the local module.

 ### Implementing conversion classes

 To implement a class for file conversion, you have to implement the [IConverter](../kitodo-mediaserver-core/src/main/java/org/kitodo/mediaserver/core/api/IConverter.java) interface.
 You will find implementation examples [here](../kitodo-mediaserver-core/src/main/java/org/kitodo/mediaserver/core/conversion).

 You won't necessarily have to implement a new action for the conversion.
-If it for instance is to be used for a single file, you can use the [SingleFileConvertAction](../kitodo-mediaserver-core/src/main/java/org/kitodo/mediaserver/core/actions/SingleFileConvertAction.java) and simply define a new Spring Bean with your conversion class in [FileserverConfiguration](../kitodo-mediaserver-fileserver/src/main/java/org/kitodo/mediaserver/fileserver/config/FileserverConfiguration.java) or wherever you wish to use the conversion.
+For instance, if it is to be used for a single file, you can use the [SingleFileConvertAction](../kitodo-mediaserver-core/src/main/java/org/kitodo/mediaserver/core/actions/SingleFileConvertAction.java) and simply define a new Spring Bean with your conversion class in [FileserverConfiguration](../kitodo-mediaserver-fileserver/src/main/java/org/kitodo/mediaserver/fileserver/config/FileserverConfiguration.java) or wherever you wish to use the conversion.

 ## Database